De re militari: Book II

-The second book, Secundus liber ueteris militiae continet morem, ad quem pedestris institui possit exercitus, contains traditional military practices with which infantry can be created.
+The second book, Secundus liber ueteris militiae continet morem, ad quem pedestris institui possit exercitus [The second book of ancient warfare contains the manner in which an army may be organized on foot.], contains traditional military practices with which infantry can be created.

 Book III

 The third book, Tertius liber omnia artium genera, quae terrestri proelio necessaria uidentur, exponit, "sets forth all types of arts that appear to be necessary for fighting on land."
 It concludes with a series of military maxims or "general rules of war" ("regulae bellorum generales," 3.26).
 While some scholars contend that these rules are later interpolations, others consider them to have been included at an early date.
 Some of these rules were translated into Greek in the Strategikon of Maurice, 8.2, and they became influential in western Europe, from Paul the Deacon to William the Silent, Machiavelli, and Frederick the Great.
 Some of the maxims may be mentioned here as illustrating the principles of a war for limited political objectives with which he deals: